Abelianization and fixed point properties of units in integral group rings: Preliminaries

 \subsection{Linear groups}

-Throughout this subsection $R$ is a ring (in this article this always means a unital, associative ring, which is not necessarily commutative).
 When studying the groups $\GL_n(R)$ and its subgroups, it sometimes helps to consider the groups $\GE_n(R)$ and $\E_n(R)$.
 Here, $\E_n(R)$ is the subgroup of $\GL_n(R)$ generated by the matrices having $1$ on the diagonal and one non-zero entry off the diagonal and $\GE_n(R)$ is the subgroup of $\GL_n(R)$ generated by $\E_n(R)$ and the invertible diagonal matrices.
 These groups have been thoroughly studied in the literature, see, for example \cite{Cohn1,Cohn2}.
 Note that if $R$ is a subring of a division algebra, then $\E_n(R) \leq \SL_n(R)$.

-In the case of $n=2$, we will be using a special (but equivalent) set of generators.
+In the case of $n=2$, we will be using a special (but equivalent) set of generators for $\E_2(R)$.
 What follows in this subsection is based on \cite{Cohn1}.
 By $I$ we denote the $2 \times 2$ identity matrix.

 The group $\GE_2(R)$ is the group generated by all matrices

 For $\mu \in \U(R)$, put $D(\mu) = [\mu, \mu^{-1}]$.
 Define the group $\D_2(R) = \langle [\mu, \nu] \ | \ \mu, \nu \in \U(R) \rangle$.
 Note that